On the Fate of Little Red Dots: Stability of LRDs in the Stellar-Only Interpretation

 \section{Stability of LRDs in the Stellar-Only Interpretation}

-In this section we will study the long term stability of LRDs, in the context of an scenario for MBH seeds that forms by direct collapse in galactic nuclei from a failed stellar system, that is unstable due to runaway stellar collisions.
-This was proposed in Escala (2021), that studied the stability of stellar systems in galactic nuclei and compared with the observed properties of galactic nuclei (MBHs and Nuclear Stellar Clusters; NSCs), being able to explain the relative trends observed in the masses, efficiencies, and scaling relations between MBHs and NSCs.
-Several numerical results has latter supported the viability of this scenario, focused on different aspects of it (M.C.
+In this section we will study the long term stability of LRDs, in the context of a scenario for MBH seeds that forms by direct collapse in galactic nuclei from a failed stellar system, that is unstable due to runaway stellar collisions.
+This was proposed in Escala (2021), who studied the stability of stellar systems in galactic nuclei and compared with the observed properties of galactic nuclei (MBHs and Nuclear Stellar Clusters; NSCs), being able to explain the relative trends observed in the masses, efficiencies, and scaling relations between MBHs and NSCs.
+Several numerical results have latter supported the viability of this scenario, focused on different aspects of it (M.C.
 Vergara et al 2023, 2024, 2025a,b), including the first state-of-art (and one particle per star) N-body simulation able to form a Very Massive Star (VMS; which subsequently collapses to a MBH seed) that reaches the $\rm \sim 10^5\, \msun$ mass scale (M.C.
-Vergara et al 2025a) from runaway stellar collisions, within the DRAGON suite of simulations (L. Wang et al 2016, M. Arca-Sedda et al 2024).
+Vergara et al 2025a) from runaway stellar collisions, following up on the suite of DRAGON simulations (L. Wang et al 2016, M. Arca-Sedda et al 2024).